AIMS-Ghana/python-course/_topic/01/running.md

 ## HW Review

-What did people have the most trouble figuring out? [ask random](#askrandom){:.random}
+What did people have the most trouble figuring out? {% include random.md %}

 ## Programming

-Thing big: what was this homework about?
+Thing big: what was this homework about? {% include random.md %}

 ## Key Python Ideas